Seeed-Studio/wiki-documents/docs/Sensor_health.md

 ![](https://files.seeedstudio.com/wiki/Grove-Health_Sensor/Grove-Health-Sensor.png)

-This article is mainly introducing sensors that are able to provide body health advice via measuring heart rate, GSR and EMG.
-We offer various types of sensors about humanbeings' body feature on our website and you will be clear about your choice after reading this illustrtation.
+This article is mainly introducing sensors that are able to provide body health advice via measuring heart rate, fingerprint, GSR and EMG.
+We offer various types of sensors about humanbeings' body feature on our website and you will be clear about your choice after reading this illustration.

 ## Achievement